DefinitelyTyped/dt-mergebot/README.md

 Be careful with this, because PRs may now be in a different state e.g. it's now merged and it used to be a specific weird state.

+## Running with real webhooks

+You need a tool like [ngrok](https://ngrok.com) to expose a URL from the [webhooks section](https://github.com/DefinitelyTyped/DefinitelyTyped/settings/hooks/new) on DT.

+Start two terminal sessions with:

+- `yarn watch` (for TypeScript changes)
+- `yarn start` (for the app)

+Then start a third with your localhost router like ngrok:

+- `ngrok http 7071`